-(1) The positioning of high altitude aircraft by means of a UHF pulse broadcast from the aircraft and received at several locations against a common time base,

-(2) the location of thunderstorms by precisely fixing lightning discharges,

-(3) the accurate position fixing of nuclear detonations by similar techniques, and

-(4) the precise measurement of time variations on high frequency transmissions such as WWV as an aid to better understanding of propagation phenomena.
+- 1) The positioning of high-altitude aircraft by means of a UHF pulse broadcast from the aircraft and received at several locations against a common time base. - 2) The location of thunderstorms by precisely fixing lightning discharges. - 3) The accurate position fixing of nuclear detonations by similar techniques. - 4) The precise measurement of time variations on HF transmission such as WWV as an aid to better understanding of propagation phenomena.